 Earnings from invested funds are used for two purposes: a portion (4.5 percent of the average market value) is spent, and anything above that amount is added back to the invested principal to preserve the fund’s long-term purchasing power against inflation and market volatility.
 For example, an endowed professorship established in 1987 with an investment of $2 million would require an investment of $3.64 million today to be equivalent.
 Reinvesting a portion of the earnings helps make such growth possible, and ensures that U-M meets ongoing needs reliably and in perpetuity.

-About one quarter of U-M’s $8.4 billion endowment is restricted for the U-M Health System, which serves the needs of more than 2 million patients a year.
+About 21 percent of U-M’s $9.7 billion endowment is restricted for the U-M Health System, which serves the needs of more than 2 million patients a year.

 Q. Why does University of Michigan tuition go up each year?

 A. Tuition helps support the learning opportunities, quality teaching, undergraduate research experience and the respected scholarship that make a U-M education one of the best in the world.
 Through prudent fiscal management, we are committed to maintaining the high standards of the university and to supporting its priorities and initiatives, including financial aid, which will help prepare our students for success.

 As the Board of Regents and the administration develop a budget and set tuition each year, maintaining the excellence of our educational programs and ensuring access to the university for students from all economic backgrounds are U-M’s top priorities.
 Accordingly, we have consistently boosted financial aid for students with demonstrated need each year.